SLOCAT-Partnership/ndc-transport-regions/README.md

 This dashboard is developed by [SLOCAT Partnership](https://slocat.net) and draws on data from the [NDC Transport Tracker](https://changing-transport.org/tracker/), a joint initiative by GIZ and SLOCAT.
 It accompanies the report [*Is transport on track for 1.5°C?
 Insights from the new NDCs*](https://slocat.net/ndcs/).

-Data covers NDC submissions as of **20 May 2026**.
+Data covers NDC submissions as of **26 May 2026**.

 ---

 ## What the dashboard shows

-Users can select one of six regions — Africa, Asia, Europe, Latin America and the Caribbean, North America, and Oceania — to explore:
+Users can select one of six regions (Africa, Asia, Europe, Latin America and the Caribbean, North America, and Oceania) to explore:

-- **NDC submission overview** — number of NDCs submitted relative to total Parties in the region
+- **NDC submission overview**: number of NDCs submitted relative to total Parties in the region
-- **Transport mitigation actions** — breakdown by category (mode shift, transport system improvements, energy efficiency, electrification, alternative fuels, aviation & maritime), compared against global totals
+- **Transport mitigation actions**: breakdown by category (mode shift, transport system improvements, energy efficiency, electrification, alternative fuels, aviation & maritime), compared against global totals
-- **Mitigation action mix** — regional share of each category vs. the global average
+- **Mitigation action mix**: regional share of each category vs. the global average
-- **Avoid–Shift–Improve (ASI) framework** — distribution of mitigation actions across the three ASI categories, with global reference
+- **Avoid–Shift–Improve (ASI) framework**: distribution of mitigation actions across the three ASI categories, with global reference
-- **Transport adaptation & resilience** — adaptation action categories and totals, regional vs. global
+- **Transport adaptation & resilience**: adaptation action categories and totals, regional vs. global
-- **Country-level targets** — tabulated GHG mitigation and adaptation targets for individual countries within the region
+- **Country-level targets**: GHG mitigation and adaptation targets for individual countries within the region

 ---

 ## Technical notes

 - **Single self-contained file** — all data and logic are embedded in `index.html`; no build process, server, or external data files are required
-- **No dependencies** — the only external resource is the Google Fonts stylesheet (DM Serif Display and DM Sans); the dashboard functions fully offline if fonts are cached
+- **No dependencies** — the dashboard functions fully offline if fonts are cached
-- **Hosted via GitHub Pages** — deploy by enabling Pages on the repository (Settings → Pages → Deploy from branch → main / root)
+- **Hosted via GitHub Pages**

 ---